dantleech/blog/content/posts/2026/05-10-day-15/index.md

 "Vegetarian pizza", "So this is the Ortolano pizza, it has augergine, zucchini, mozeralla, artichoke and pepperoni" "Peppeoni is meat" "Without the peperonni then".
-I've been wandering through Rovereto for about an hour and a half.
+I've been wandering through historical Rovereto for about an hour and a half.
 It's damp and incredibly quiet.
 It's Sunday but it's a stark contrast to Innsbruck.
 I'm hungry again and my beer just arrived.
 I'm theo only customer in this pizzeria - probably on account of it being 6PM.
 I'm staying at the